 With lash extension trends like colored lash extensions infiltrating salons and becoming popular with their clients, you might have also heard about lash tinting, which is the dying of eyelashes for a long-lasting colored effect.
 There's also eyebrow tinting, which is the application of skin-safe dye for a tinted look.
 The effects of each service can last four to six weeks.

 Even though these services have experienced heightened popularity over the past few years, the regulations around lash and brow tinting vary, depending on the state.
 While the Food and Drug Administration (FDA) has not approved any color additives “for permanent dyeing or tinting of eyelashes and eyebrows,” these services remain in-demand at salons around the country — even though they could actually be illegal where you live.

 If you're a certified lash artist who owns or manages a lash business, you may be wondering if you should add tinting to your list of services, since they could bring you more revenue and clients, as well as help you grow your salon.
 Here's what you should know.

 Why Lash and Brow Tinting Is Incredibly In Vogue

-Getting that perfect brow, a la celebrities like Cara Delevigne, requires careful precision and ample prep time for us mere mortals.
+Getting that perfect brow, like A list celebrity Cara Delevigne, requires careful precision and ample prep time for us mere mortals.
 For your clients who want to shave minutes off their morning beauty routines and achieve a star-worthy-looking brow, brow tinting provides benefits like:

 - Long-lasting color that can stick for up to six weeks